mesos/mr-redis/README.md

 ```
 $chmod u+x *
 ```
-Create a link or alias for ease of use, for example in linux perform below to create a link
+Create a link or alias for ease of use, for example in Linux perform below to create a link
 ```
 $ln -s mrr_linux_amd64 mrr
 ```

 ### DC/OS
-MrRedis is integrated with DC/OS's universe, it should be pretty straight forward to install it like anyother package.
+MrRedis is integrated with DC/OS's universe, it should be pretty straight forward to install it like any other package.
 ```
 $dcos package install mr-redis
 ```